andrejsvet/HA/custom_components/elvpca/README.md

 ELV PCA 301

-The elvpca switch platform allows you to control the state of your ELV PCA 301 smart switch and tranfer data of power and energy consumption to MQTT.
+The elvpca switch platform allows you to control the state of your ELV PCA 301 smart switch and tranfer data of power and energy consumption to MQTT (topic elvpca).

 Add the following entry in your configuration.yaml: